 News Corp.
-(NWS) announced plans to split into two publicly traded entities focused on publishing and entertainment after shareholder pressure prompted the biggest reorganization since Rupert Murdoch built the media empire.
+(NWS:US) announced plans to split into two publicly traded entities focused on publishing and entertainment after shareholder pressure prompted the biggest reorganization since Rupert Murdoch built the media empire.

 “Everyone is enormously excited for what we’ll be able to achieve with this split,” Murdoch, 81, said in a phone interview.
 At a meeting with editors and publishers two days ago, Murdoch invited them “to ask every possible question” about the move, he said.
 “They all went away very positive.”

 With the action, Murdoch is bowing to shareholder demands after a costly yearlong scandal at his treasured newspaper operation, which is seen as a drag on the larger and growing film, broadcast and pay-television units.
 The phone-hacking probe at the U.K. newspapers has led to arrests and parliamentary hearings, costing News Corp.
 (NWSA:US) millions.

 Murdoch said on a conference call today that “each entity will be better managed and more easily managed.”
 Chase Carey, now chief operating officer, will retain that role at the entertainment company.

 News Corp. has yet to pick a head for the publishing company.
 Murdoch said that his son Lachlan, who serves on News Corp.’s board (NWSA:US), probably won’t become CEO of the spinoff.

 “It’s highly unlikely,” Murdoch said on the Fox Business Network, dispelling speculation that Lachlan might be picked.
 Asked if his children will take on an expanded role in either of the new companies, Murdoch said, “They will have to earn it -- and want it.”

 Shares of News Corp., which also owns the Fox film studio, broadcast network and cable channels such as FX and Fox News, climbed 25 percent this year through yesterday -- partly driven by speculation that the company would consider a breakup.